ChrisBriggsy/Dev-superpowers-Jumping-into-windows-internet-of-things/README.md

-# Dev-superpowers-Jumping-into-windows-internet-of-things-
+# Dev superpowers Jumping into Windows Internet of Things.

-The libraries used in my 'Dev Superpowers: Jumping into Windows Internet of Things development by using the Universal Windows Platform' presentation
+Source code for 'Dev Superpowers: Jumping into Windows Internet of Things development by using the Universal Windows Platform' presentation